GChuf/RCWM/README.md

 Results may vary based on your computer and disk - but wherever there are lots of small files, you should benefit.

+# Contributing

+You can always create a PR or open a new issue, regarding bugs or suggestions.

+# Support

+You can buy me a ~~coffee~~ beer:

+- paypal.me: paypal.me/gchuf

+- btc: 16BRUTbKu3tSuS9SudCoP7qHreNs6sAp8d

+- eth: 0x75240bb1d3fac69954e980ec53d1c93a2d140389

+- ltc: LWtm2gXdr29HhaiaXytnaz799RwYbxhz2d

 # Credits